Kids Bedroom Design With RoomSketcher

 Now it was my turn to have fun.
 I dragged several rugs into the drawing pane and used Properties to create various standard-size rugs.
 Then I could try out the placement and size in the room.
 I also dragged in various color curtains to see how they look using Snapshots and then 3D Photos.
 Then it was off to the store for me!

 Printing a Layout for the Movers

 Once we had a design for each room, I created a 2D floor plan for each.
-Simply click the Floor Plans button in the top right menu.
+Simply click the Floor Plans button in the top-right menu.
 Then generate and print a 2D Floor Plan.
-Premium 2D Floor Plans are included with the RoomSketcher VIP subscription.
+Premium 2D Floor Plans are included with a paid RoomSketcher subscription.

 My boys enjoyed being part of the process and I was happy that the whole move went so smoothly.